microsoft/pyright/docs/mypy-comparison.md

 By default, pyright performs type checking for all code regardless of whether it contains type annotations.
 This is important for language server features.
 It is also important for catching bugs in code that is unannotated.

 By default, mypy skips all functions or methods that do not have type annotations.
 This is a common source of confusion for mypy users who are surprised when type violations in unannotated functions go unreported.
 If the option `--check-untyped-defs` is enabled, mypy performs type checking for all functions and methods.

-Mypy supports the `typing.no_type_check` decorator.
-This decorator does not make sense for language servers, so it is ignored by pyright.

 ### Inferred Return Types